KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

   <p style="text-align:center;font-style:italic;">Stage 1: Class-Agnostic Query Proposal.</p>
 </div>

 Using two RGB images from a stereo camera setup, our approach begins by predicting a depth map with **MobileStereoNet**.
 This depth map is then projected back to 3D space using camera intrinsic parameters, resulting in a point cloud.
-Voxelization of the point cloud yields a sparse occupancy voxel grid of size $H\times W\times Z$, denoting occupied and empty voxels.
+Voxelization of the point cloud yields a sparse occupancy voxel grid of size $$H\times W\times Z$$, denoting occupied and empty voxels.
 This **2.5D representation** serves as input for adapted LMSCNet, a fast and high-performing LiDAR-based method for occupancy prediction.
-The predicted occupancy grid, with lower resolution $h\times w\times z$, enhances robustness against noisy depth estimation.
+The predicted occupancy grid, with lower resolution $$h\times w\times z$$, enhances robustness against noisy depth estimation.
 This process embodies the paper's first key concept of "**reconstruction before hallucination**".

 ## Stage 2: Class-Specific Segmentation
 <div align="center">